Comparing quotes online will tell you exactly how much the cost of car insurance for the Dodge Challenger is.

 Due to a hefty decrease in sales, only approximately 29,000 Challengers came off of the manufacturing line that year.

 1972 brought a whole new look to the front end of the Dodge Challenger, but convertibles were dropped as were the Hemi engines.
-The 340 engine was dropped to 240 bhp.
+The 340 engine was fell to 240 bhp.
 1972 production netted only about 28,000 cars.

 1973 saw the continued reduction in bhp emissions, with 150 bhp in the 318 being the largest muscle offered by the Dodge Challenger.